 An AI visibility audit is the first step to understanding whether your brand is part of the conversation when AI recommends solutions.
 The process is straightforward: define your prompts, measure your baseline, identify gaps, fix your pages, and monitor continuously.

-You can start manually today — pick 10 prompts, run them across ChatGPT and Perplexity, and see where you stand.
-Or set up a free Geonimo account and get your full audit in 2 minutes.
+You can start manually today: pick 10 prompts, run them across ChatGPT and Perplexity, and see where you stand.
+Check your free AI visibility score for an instant read, or book a free audit and get your first insights within 24 hours.